JDStraughan/jdstraughan.github.io/_posts/2015-06-09-advocare-drink-recipes.md

 [Meal Replacement Shake](https://www.advocare.com/130340596/Store/ItemDetail.aspx?itemCode=T1251&id=A&flavor=B) + Water + Ice + Banana + Blender

 This combination is a winner.
 I like to use the [dark chocolate shake mix](https://www.advocare.com/130340596/Store/ItemDetail.aspx?itemCode=T2151&id=A&flavor=h), a ripe banana, and a little less water than usual.
-The banana adds a lot of flavor and texture to the shake, and I like to throw in a littlRandall MunroeRandall Munroeree bit of ice to keep it cold.
+The banana adds a lot of flavor and texture to the shake, and I like to throw in a little bit of ice to keep it cold.
 My wife prefers to omit the ice, and sometimes uses almond milk instead of water.

 ## Hot SleepWorks Tea